Peter closed his locker and looked at Kora. “Who’d you talk with yesterday?”

 Peter snorted.
 “Oh it absolutely could.
 I’d bet my dick on it.”

 Eun punched him lightly in the arm.
 “Those are hella small stakes.”

 “Fucking Eun.”
 Peter shook his head again, still smiling.
-“Come on—let’s get some Arinell’s.”
+“Come on—let’s go get a pie.”

 They put their arms around each other’s shoulders in a rare display of heartfelt camaraderie: Peter in the middle, Eun on the left, and Kora on the right.
 After a long period of confusion and chaos, the three teens had finally come together.
 So they didn’t say a thing.
-They walked out of school in a loose embrace, grinning unabashedly.
+They walked out from the school in, loosely embracing, grinning unabashedly.

-The winter sun had painted the horizon with bold streaks of pink-orange streaks.
-Despite that, the air was warm; it felt like a balmy summer night due to the Bay Area’s schizophrenic weather.
+The winter sun had painted the horizon with pink-orange streaks.
+Despite that, the air was warm; it felt like a balmy summer night, thanks to the Bay Area’s schizophrenic weather.
 Mild wind blew in from the north, tousling their hair and widening their grins.

 An hour later, the three teen-heroes claimed their reward: extra-large, with pepperoni, olives, and a shitload of mushrooms.
 Thanks to their adolescent appetites, they were able to guzzle three liters of mountain dew, maow down two trays of breadsticks, and polish off four orders of spicy chicken wings.
 And much to Kora’s eternal delight, Peter’s claim was proven to be true.